wavemotion-dave/DracoDS/README.md

 * Save/Load Game State (one slot).
 * Artifacting support to 4-color high-rez mode.
 * LCD Screen Swap (press and hold L+R+X during gameplay).
+* LCD Screen snapshot - (press and hold L+R+Y during gameplay and the .png file will be written to the SD card).
 * Virtual keyboard stylized to the machine you've picked (there is a default global machine and you can override on a per-game basis)
 * Full speed, full sound and full frame-rate even on older hardware.